luke-codewalker/neuroprojekt2017-heatmap-hack/README.md

 This code makes it possible to add a 'heatmap' to a question on https://www.soscisurvey.de, a survey tool.
 It will enable the user to click on a picture to mark certain points.
 The points will be shown on the picture and their position stored in the survey's database.

 This code was created during the project Projekt Neuroergonomie 2017 at the Technical University Berlin.
-A demo version can be found [here](https://www.soscisurvey.de/map-test/).

 ## Setup in your survey